 Looking for an egg-free meringue recipe?
-Here is everything you have always wanted to know about eggless, Vegan Aquafaba Meringue Cookies!This post may contain affiliate links to products.
-We may receive a commission - at not cost to you - for purchases made through these links.
+Here is everything you have always wanted to know about eggless, Vegan Aquafaba Meringue Cookies made with Chickpea Water!

 Maybe you are Vegan and don't eat eggs.
 Maybe you are just out of eggs and need something to replace egg-whites straight away.
 Whichever reason, it is awesome to know that there IS an alternative to Egg Whites to make Meringues.